-As a centuries-old delicacy, Persian or Iranian saffron threads have many culinary uses.
+Aside from being used as a perfume ingredient, Persian or Iranian saffron threads have many culinary wonders.
 Indeed, when used moderately, it can be a great way to add depth, odor and flavor to your otherwise dull food.

 If you recently bought a few grams of Persian saffron yourself and you’re wondering what dishes to try, then you’re in luck!
 Below are a few recipes you can make with this expensive spice.

 Adding saffron to your rice is a great way to elevate its flavor and aroma.
 The warm, earthy flavor of saffron blends beautifully with the nuttiness of the rice, creating a delicious and fragrant dish that’s perfect as a side or a main course.

 Saffron-infused rice is a staple in many Middle Eastern and Mediterranean and Middle Eastern dishes and is often served with meat, vegetables, or legumes.
 The golden color of the rice, thanks to the saffron, also adds an attractive element to the dish, making it a great addition to any table.

 Infusing your tea with Persian saffron is a wonderful way to add a rich and exotic flavor to your favorite beverage.
 Saffron has a distinct aroma and flavor that complements the earthy, subtle flavors of tea perfectly.
 The warm, fragrant notes of saffron also add depth and complexity to the tea.
 Combined, these traits enhance the overall flavor profile of the tea, creating a unique and delicious beverage.